ericdraken/docker-openvpn-client/README.md

 For example use googles dns servers by adding --dns 8.8.8.8 --dns 8.8.4.4 as parameters to the usual run command.

 #### Restart container if connection is lost
 If the VPN connection fails or the container for any other reason loses connectivity, you want it to recover from it.
 One way of doing this is to set environment variable `OPENVPN_OPTS=--inactive 3600 --ping 10 --ping-exit 60` and use the --restart=always flag when starting the container.
-This way OpenVPN will exit if ping fails over a period of time which will stop the container and then the Docker deamon will restart it.
+This way OpenVPN will exit if ping fails over a period of time which will stop the container and then the Docker daemon will restart it.

 #### Questions?
 If you are having issues with this container please submit an issue on GitHub.